 When to see them: They can be seen throughout the year in Galapagos.
 December to March is when pregnant females may be seen around the shores awaiting for night to lay their eggs.

 Habitat degradation and disease are major factors in the decline of this species, as well as light pollution which fatally attracts hatchlings away from the sea towards human settlements.
 Degradation of foraging marine habitats shown by the increase of fibropapillomas (fibrous tumours that inhibit movement or eyesight of turtles) is also a major cause of mortality.
-In addition, marine pollution could be posing a threat to their survival.
+In addition, they have been found entangled by and ingesting marine plastic pollution which could be posing a threat to their survival.

 Introduced mammals such as rats and cats often eat hatchlings causing even greater infant mortality.
 Feral pigs are known to destroy entire nests if they discover them and the trox beetle can also kill a whole brood before any have hatched